 Juniors and Art Teacher Karen Blackburn joined NBS in the fall of 2013.
 Karen came to teaching relatively late in life.
 After seven years working with adults and teens in an in-patient psychiatric setting, the last two years in the Art Therapy and Activities Therapy programs, she taught Pre-K – 10th grade students at The Hiroshima International School in Japan from 1998- 2000.
 She found that experience to be so fun and rewarding that she went to JMU and earned a second Bachelor’s degree, this time in Fine Arts, as well as completing her art teaching licensure requirements.
 For the next ten years, while raising her two children, who both attended NBS for Preschool, she also taught art to Juniors at NBS for a year and took long-term substitute positions in art at both Rockfish River Elementary School and Brownsville Elementary School.
 Her last full-time position was in 2011-12 at the Casablanca American School in Morocco, teaching art to international students, in grades K – 8th.
 At NBS, Karen uses a fully choice-based classroom environment to introduce art materials, skill development, and art history around a Teaching Artistic Behaviors (“TAB”) framework.
 She says that “working at North Branch feels like a dream finally come true!”

-Jill Fulmer joins the Juniors team after substituting at North Branch in Nursery through Seniors classes for 7 years, as well as subbing and leading summer camp groups at a preschool in Ivy.
+Jill Fulmer joined the Juniors team after substituting at North Branch in Nursery through Seniors classes for 7 years, as well as subbing and leading summer camp groups at a preschool in Ivy.
 Her teaching career began at Duke School, a model independent school in Durham, NC, where Jill was trained to implement a learner-centered, project-based, integrated curriculum, similar to the program at NBS.
 When she returned to teaching after 18 years as an entrepreneur and business manager, she covered long- and short-term absences at Duke School for 3 years before moving to Nelson County and continuing to work as a sub locally.
-Jill is looking forward to joining the kindred spirits at North Branch who create such a unique culture of cooperation, curiosity, creativity, critical thinking and conservation.
+Jill teaches with kindred spirits at North Branch who create such a unique culture of cooperation, curiosity, creativity, critical thinking and conservation.

 Seniors Teacher Maggie Buchanan earned her Bachelor’s Degree in Science and Environmental Education from Cornell, her M.Ed. in Elementary Education from Smith College and an M.Ed. in Science Education from the University of Massachusetts.
 She has been working with 10- to 14-year-olds for over 25 years in a variety of environmental education, public school and private school settings.
 Maggie has taught at North Branch for well over a decade and a half.
 She is one of two homeroom teachers for the 5-6th grade Seniors, and teaches Seniors math and Middle School Science.
 Favorite activities are camping and hiking with her husband and two children, both of whom graduated from NBS.
 Maggie worked under a grant from the Virginia Environmental Endowment to compile and describe North Branch School’s Environmental Studies Program in a book called “Fostering Appreciation of Our Natural World.”

 Seniors Teacher Michael Donegan is part of the Seniors homeroom team and teaches Humanities and reading to that 5th-6th grade group.
 Michael graduated from Mary Baldwin College with a B.A. in Art.
 He previously taught art for Early Primary through Middle School at NBS, taught at Free Union County School, and was a graphic designer for a curriculum development nonprofit.
 Michael also runs a popular summer art camp at North Branch and teaches skateboarding for Charlottesville Parks and Recreation.
-He is the father of two NBS grads, both of whom are Seniors: Ian at Nelson County High School, and Niall at Guilford College.
+He is the father of two NBS grads.

 Science Teacher April Erskin is part of the Seniors homeroom team and teaches Senior Science and Readers/Writers.
 Her curiosity and life path have allowed diverse experiences in 35 years – from training to be a Russian linguist in the Air Force, to theater and dance, college, the business world, farming, teaching, after school arts programs, and herbalism.
 Her many experiences have given her an ability to see the thread of connectivity between all subjects and an appreciation for the interdisciplinary nature of the learning process.
 Most recently, April taught English to 7th and 8th graders at a middle school in Rockbridge County where she was also the Gifted Coordinator and Co-Director of The Groove Girl Project, an afterschool collective designed to build resilient middle and high school girls.
 April’s son attends North Branch, and her daughter is a 2015 graduate.